 Other road trippers don't want to be constrained by such details, and just desire to experience the scenery and freedom along the open road: the expansive farms in Illinois, green hills of Missouri and the wide open spaces of Oklahoma and Texas ... and the mountains and deserts of New Mexico, Arizona and California!

 Some love history, some geography.
-Some like old gas stations, quirky attractions, and quaint motels, while others enjoy exploring the many museums along the route.
+Some like classic service stations, quirky attractions, and quaint motels, while others enjoy exploring the many museums along the route.
 Some road trippers like big cities such as Chicago or Albuquerque, others enjoy smaller spaces like Catoosa, Seligman, Litchfield or Lebanon.
 The Mother Road offers something for everyone!

 All that said, a road trip on Route 66 offers many options, and can be tailored to individual interests, and time constraints.